 Still, it was hard for a bank robbery to stand out in Nairobi in the late 1990s.
 From around 1996, Kenya had been plagued with clinically executed bank robberies.
 In 1999 alone, there were over 30 bank robberies and only 13 foiled attempts.
 The most attacked was Standard Chartered, with six robberies in 1999 including one in June where the Mombasa branch was robbed on a Sunday.

-But then the men an editorial in the East African Standard called the choirboy gangsters stand out like the sore thumb of a former altar boy.
+But then the men an editorial in the East African Standard called “the choirboy gangsters” stand out.
 The editorial, published on August 19, 1999, captures the many names that the six men came to be known by: lyrical gangsters, the hallelujah hoodlums, the choir-boys, the robber baritones, the sadaka sadists.

 No shot was fired during the 3 hour harmonious madness, and the only person hurt was the bank manager who was roughed up a bit.